Somethingroyal

 Somethingroyal (March 12, 1952 – June 9, 1983) was an American Thoroughbred racehorse best known as the dam of the 1973 U.S. Triple Crown champion and Hall of Fame inductee Secretariat.
 She also produced three other stakes winners and was named the 1973 Kentucky Broodmare of the Year.

 Background

 Somethingroyal was bred in Virginia by her owner Christopher Chenery's Meadow Stud.
 Her sire was Princequillo, an Irish-bred horse who originally had a reputation as a "plodder" because his major victories came in long distance races.
 Princequillo soon proved himself an outstanding sire, known for transmitting his stamina.
 Somethingroyal's dam Imperatrice was a stakes winning mare who was bought by Chenery at a dispersal sale in 1947 for $30,000.
 Imperatrice was the dam of six stakes winners but is now best known for producing Somethingroyal, who raced only once, finishing unplaced.

 Broodmare career

 Somethingroyal was named the 1973 Kentucky Broodmare of the Year when at age 18 she became the oldest mare to foal an American Triple Crown winner, Secretariat.

+After they were retired to stud at Claiborne Farm, Somethingroyal was bred in 1975 to her former stablemate Riva Ridge which produced Straight Flush, one of her most important foals besides his half-brother, Secretariat, and his sire Riva Ridge.
+Out of Riva Ridge's 360 named foals, 228 were winners, including 29 stakes winners.
+Besides Secretariat, one of Somethingroyal’s most important foals included Straight Flush (1975) sired by Riva Ridge.
+Through his dam, Riva Ridge is descended from Man o' War.

 She had already established herself as a "blue hen", having produced several stakes-winning and stakes-placed horses.
 Her most important foals included: